• Skip to primary navigation

 Halloween Candy Grabber

-This craft stick candy grabber is a great science activity for Halloween and may come in and may when trick or treating too!
+This craft stick candy grabber is a brilliant hands-on engineering activity for Halloween and may come in handy for trick or treating, too!

-Can you make a brain using play dough?
+Create a brain using play dough.
 This is a great little challenge for learning about the lobes of the brain and their different functions.

 Model Brain made with play dough, using a different colour dough for each hemisphere.